javadamin1/git-prebuilt/README.md

 ## 📦 Dockerfiles

 - `Dockerfile.ubuntu` → Ubuntu 20.04 build
-- `Dockerfile.centos7` → CentOS 7 build
-- `Dockerfile.alpine` → Alpine Linux build
+- `Dockerfile.rocky` → Rocky 8 build

 You can also build individually: